 Wednesday PM Forecast: daily dose of storms continues through Memorial Day

 A stalled cold front combined with a continuous surge of tropical moisture will trigger high rain and thunderstorm chances across the Baton Rouge area every day for the next week.
-Total rainfall amounts will stack up between 3 to 6 inches, with the highest amounts near and northwest of Baton Rouge.
+In addition to the inch or two that has fallen since Tuesday, total rainfall amounts will stack up between 3 to 6 inches, with the highest amounts near and northwest of Baton Rouge.
 Localized street and poor drainage flooding will be possible daily, through Memorial Day weekend.

 Rain Coverage: numerous showers and thunderstorms each day